iporaitech/pwr2-docker/README.md

 Take a look at [webpack.config.js](webpack.config.js) to see how the loaders and plugins are configured to make things work in the front-end.

-See [package.json](package.json) to see the current versions of this NPM packages.
+See [package.json](package.json) to see the current versions of these NPM packages.

 ### Relay & React